Mirror-Prismals/Mida/README.md

 p("Hello World")
 ```
 ### Methods and Functions
-Functions and Method Definitons in mida use the `d` keyword followed by the type, then the method name in double quotes, followed by patenthesis with the arguments or parameters of the method.
+Functions and Method Definitions in mida use the `d` keyword followed by the type, then the method name in double quotes, followed by patenthesis with the arguments or parameters of the method.
 Lets take a look.
 ```mida
 d int "myFunkyFUNCTION"(int a, int b) return { a + b }